Harvey Marcelin

-Harvey A. Marcelin (born May 21, 1938), also known as Marceline Harvey, is an American transgender identified murderer and suspected serial killer of women.
+Harvey A. Marcelin (born May 21, 1938) is an American serial killer of women.

-Convicted of murdering two girlfriends in New York in separate instances over several decades, both of which were committed after being released from prison.
-Marcelin is currently awaiting trial for a third murder committed under allegedly similar circumstances.
+Marcelin has been convicted of killing three women, including two former girlfriends, in 1963 and 1986; his most recent conviction was in May 2026.

+Marcelin came out as transgender and began transitioning to a woman in 1993.
+However, in early 2026, he began re-identifying as a man.

 Early life

-Harvey A. Marcelin was born on May 21, 1938, in Harlem, New York City, the only son and child of a shipping clerk and a seamstress who later moved to Washington Heights.
-According to later interviews, Marcelin was spoiled by both of her parents and grew up in a relatively stable environment.
+Harvey A. Marcelin was born May 21, 1938, in Harlem, New York City, the only child of a shipping clerk and a seamstress who later moved to Washington Heights.
+According to later interviews, Marcelin was spoiled by both of his parents and grew up in a relatively stable environment.

-When she was ten, her father died, after which Marcelin had to be brought up by her mother.
-She attended kindergarten and later a Catholic school run by the St. Aloysius Catholic Church in Harlem where, according to Marcelin, she was sexually abused, whipped and forced to eat expired food by the nuns.
-As a result, she experienced many emotional and behavioral problems, and by her teenage years, she had begun to engage in sexually deviant behavior.
+When he was ten, his father died, after which Marcelin had to be brought up by his mother.
+He attended kindergarten and later a Catholic school run by the St. Aloysius Catholic Church in Harlem where, according to Marcelin, he was sexually abused, whipped and forced to eat expired food by the nuns.
+As a result, he experienced many emotional and behavioral problems, and by his teenage years, he had begun to engage in sexually deviant behavior.

-By her own admission, Marcelin first began cross-dressing in 1951 after attending a Halloween party, after which she reportedly began suffering from gender dysphoria and had sex with a man for the first time.
-Around this time, her mental health began to decline rapidly, with the then-14-year-old being accused of attempting to sexually assault an 8-year-old girl in 1952.
-Not long after, she was admitted to a psychiatric hospital in the summer of that year for evaluation on behalf of Catholic Charities USA.
+By his own admission, Marcelin first began cross-dressing in 1951 after attending a Halloween party, after which he reportedly began suffering from gender dysphoria and had sex with a man for the first time.
+Around this time, his mental health began to decline rapidly, with the then-14-year-old being accused of attempting to sexually assault an 8-year-old girl in 1952.
+Not long after, he was admitted to a psychiatric hospital in the summer of that year for evaluation on behalf of Catholic Charities USA.
 The medical reports noted that at that time, Marcelin was a noted truant who committed thefts and regularly engaged in sexual activity with men and women alike.
-Upon her release, Marcelin returned to school and graduated in 1956, but soon returned to her criminal lifestyle.
+Upon his release, Marcelin returned to school and graduated in 1956, but soon returned to his criminal lifestyle.

 Hospitalization

-In 1957, she was charged with a burglary, convicted and spent several months in the county jail.
-After being released, Marcelin spent the period from the late 1950s to 1963 living with her mother and working as a copy machine operator, as she had difficulty finding a stable source of income due to her mental illness and drug addiction.
-Despite her repeated internments, psychiatrists could never reach a consensus on what exactly she suffered from.
+In 1957, he was charged with a burglary, convicted and spent several months in the county jail.
+After being released, Marcelin spent the period from the late 1950s to 1963 living with his mother and working as a copy machine operator, as he had difficulty finding a stable source of income due to his mental illness and drug addiction.
+Despite his repeated internments, psychiatrists could never reach a consensus on what exactly he suffered from.

-On April 9, 1962, Marcelin voluntarily sought treatment at the Bellevue Hospital, where she remained until April 16, whereupon she was discharged to her wife's custody.
-Tests conducted during this time established that she showed signs of chronic schizophrenia, delusions and a paranoid personality.
+On April 9, 1962, Marcelin voluntarily sought treatment at the Bellevue Hospital, where he remained until April 16, whereupon he was discharged to his wife's custody.
+Tests conducted during this time established that he showed signs of chronic schizophrenia, delusions and a paranoid personality.